SpecterOps/BloodHound/rfc/bh-rfc-2.md

 The body of a conventional commit message is OPTIONAL.

-The body should be separated from the the type and description with an empty line.
+The body SHOULD be separated from the the type and description with an empty line.

-The body is a good place to provide additional context, details, motivations, or other relevant information to the changeset.
-This text should wrap at 72 characters for readability.
+The body MAY be used to provide additional context, details, motivations, or other relevant information to the changeset.

+The body text SHOULD wrap at 72 characters for readability.

 ### 3.5 Footer

-The footer MUST be included as part of a conventional commit message
+A footer MUST be included as part of a conventional commit message

-The footer MUST relate a ticket or issue number that the work is associated with.
+An item to relate a ticket or issue number MUST be included in a footer.
 Some examples are included below and a reference to more details can be found [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue).

 Examples: